zwaldowski/AZCoreRecord/README.md

 * Allow for clear, simple, one-line fetches.
 * Still allow the modification of the `NSFetchRequest` when request optimizations are needed.

+Magical Record requires iOS 4.0 or Mac OS 10.6.

 # Installation

 1. In your Xcode Project, add all the `.h` and `.m` files from the *Source* folder into your project.
-2. Add *CoreData+MagicalRecord.h* file to your `.pch` file or your `AppDelegate` file.
+2. Add *MagicalRecord.h* file to your `.pch` file or your `AppDelegate` file.
 3. Start writing code!
 There is no step 3!

 # Usage

 ## Setting up the Core Data Stack

-To get started, first, import the header file *CoreData+MagicalRecord.h* in your project’s `.pch` file.
+To get started, first, import the header file *MagicalRecord.h* in your project’s `.pch` file.
 This will allow a global include of all the required headers.
 If you don’t want auto migration, an in-memory store, or a special name for your stack, simply start working!
-Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use **one** of the following setup calls with the `MagicalRecord` metaclass:
+Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use any combination of the following setup calls from the `MagicalRecord` metaclass:

-	+ (void) setupAutoMigratingDefaultCoreDataStack;
-	+ (void) setupCoreDataStackWithInMemoryStore;
-	+ (void) setupCoreDataStackWithStoreNamed:(NSString *)storeName;
-	+ (void) setupCoreDataStackWithAutoMigratingSqliteStoreNamed:(NSString *)storeName;
+	+ (void)setStackShouldAutoMigrateStore: (BOOL) shouldMigrate;
+	+ (void)setStackShouldUseInMemoryStore: (BOOL) inMemory;
+	+ (void)setStackStoreName: (NSString *) name;
+	+ (void)setStackStoreURL: (NSURL *) name;
+	+ (void)setStackModelName: (NSString *) name;
+	+ (void)setStackModelURL: (NSURL *) name;

-Each call instantiates one of each piece of the Core Data stack, and provides getter and setter methods for these instances.
-These well known instances to Magical Record, and are recognized as “defaults”.
+Each call configures a piece of your Core Data stack, and will automatically get used whenever your app tries to use a Magical Record method.

-And, before your app exits, you can use the clean up method:

-	[MagicalRecord cleanUp];

 ### Default Managed Object Context